Personal SWOT Analysis

 Expertise encompasses everything that a person knows and can do in the broad domain of his or her work.
 Take, for example, a scientist at a pharmaceutical company who is charged with developing a blood-clotting drug for hemophiliacs.
 Her expertise includes her basic talent for thinking scientifically as well as all the knowledge and technical abilities that she has in the fields of medicine, chemistry, biology, and biochemistry.
 It doesn’t matter how she acquired this expertise, whether through formal education, practical experience, or interaction with other professionals.
 Regardless, her expertise constitutes what the Nobel laureate, economist, and psychologist Herb Simon calls her “network of possible wanderings,” the intellectual space that she uses to explore and solve problems.
 The larger this space, the better.

-The emphasis is mine.
-Everyone has an “intellectual space” that is used to solve problems.
-It grows over time, but only when you work to expand it.
-The boundaries of the space are determined by what you know, which you can imagine as a “network” of subjects, understandings, and interests.
-Amabile’s next paragraph offers examples of this kind of network:
+The emphasis is on the idea that everyone has an “intellectual space” that is used to solve problems and to think critically and creatively.
+That space grows over time, but only when you work to expand it.
+The boundaries of the space are determined by what you already know, which you can imagine as a “network” of subjects, understandings, and interests.
+As you increase what you know, your potential increases, too.
+Amabile’s next paragraph offers examples of this kind of work:

 Creative thinking, as noted above, refers to how people approach problems and solutions — their capacity to put existing ideas together in new combinations.
 The skill itself depends quite a bit on personality as well as on how a person thinks and works.
 The pharmaceutical scientist, for example, will be more creative if her personality is such that she feels comfortable disagreeing with others — that is, if she naturally tries out solutions that depart from the status quo.
 Her creativity will be enhanced further if she habitually turns problems upside down and combines knowledge from seemingly disparate fields.
 For example, she might look to botany to help find solutions to the hemophilia problem, using lessons from the vascular systems of plants to spark insights about bleeding in humans.

-Again, the emphasis is mine.
-You want to be able to change your perspective in that intellectual space as easily as you change it when looking at optical illusions or describing inkblots.
-That’s why you started there and then looked at yourself more critically to tell a story about what you see.
+The emphasis this time invites you to change your perspective within your own intellectual space as easily as you change it when looking at optical illusions or inkblots.
+Your combined knowledge affects how you might look at yourself more critically or tell a story about who you are.

 And here is a two-minute video:

-Make a copy of any templates you’d like to use.
-You can also use Canva, if you feel more comfortable with that:
+Make a copy of any templates in the folder that you’d like to use.
+You could also use Canva, if you feel more comfortable with that:

 Bookmark the permalink.